metalescab/metalescab.github.io/_research/en/evaluation-of-fracture-toughness-and-structural-integrity-of-engineering-materials-and-components.md

 ---
-layout: default
+layout: research-line
 page_id: tenacidad-fractura
 title: "Evaluation of Fracture Toughness and Structural Integrity of Engineering Materials and Components"
 lang: en
-categories:
-  - ""
-  - "tenfraclineas"
+thumbnail: /assets/img/research/tenacidad-fractura-thumbnail.png
 people:
   - marcos-bergant
   - alejandro-yawny

+categories:
 tags:
-  - "bergant"
-  - "yawny"

 ---

 Most engineering components are susceptible to the presence of cracks that can occur during manufacturing or during the service life of the structure, which can eventually lead to unforeseen failures.
 Given the negative impact associated with these cracks, structural integrity analyses based on fracture mechanics are essential for critical components in various industries.